 In the near future, science education in the K-12 classroom will be changing.
 In 1998, the California Department of Education adopted the current Science Content Standards.
 In 2013, California adopted the new standards called the Next Generation Science Standards.
 The transition to the Next Generation Science Standards will happen in the next few years.
 For more information about the new standards, please visit the Next Generation Science Standards website.
 You may also read the NGSS Parent Guide provided.

-Kindergarten through sixth grade teachers and students use California Science, published by Macmillian/McGraw-Hill.
+Kindergarten through fifth-grade teachers and students use California Science, published by Macmillian/McGraw-Hill.
 You are welcome to access on-line information at the publisher's website with the link on the left side of this page.

-Our seventh grade science course engages students and is exciting and fun.
+Our middle school science course engages students and is exciting and fun.
 We learn and implement the methods and skills of real scientists.
-Using state-of-the-art lab equipment, we delve into microbiology, zoology, ecology, and physiology.
+Using state-of-the-art lab equipment, we delve into earth, life, and physical science along with the engineering design process.
+Our board adopted middle school curriculum is Impact Science.
+Students will be using 21st-century skills and NGSS science standards to learn science and how scientists and engineers work in the real world.

 B.S.
 Liberal Studies, Fresno Pacific University